nwber/nwber.github.io/k3s_rpi.md

 <h3>What's next:</h3>

 - Dive deeper with some of the apps I've installed.
 Set up some Grafana dashboards, AlertManager notifications, etc.
 - It's one thing to run applications other people built, and it another to build it yourself.
 So next I would like to build something simple like a web server from the ground up.
-To build on that, I'm also interested in technologies like GitOps and Chaos Engineering so I might try to sprinkle in some of that once I get a handle on the infra.
-- A technology that I find interesting is serverless computing, so I'd like to get a project like openFaaS running.
+- A technology that I find interesting is serverless computing, so I'd like to get a project like [openFaaS](https://github.com/openfaas/faas) running.
 - Because I won't be using this cluster 99% of the time, I'd like it to be useful when I'm not tinkering on it.
 There are projects to get Folding@Home running in Kubernetes so I'd like to do that as well.